where-is-brett/downie/docs/guides/configuration.md

 # Configuration Guide

 Downie can be configured using a YAML configuration file and command-line options.
+It provides both video downloading and subtitle management capabilities.

 ## Configuration File